xlab-si/xopera-opera/docs/saas.rst

 xOpera SaaS
 ***********

-The Software as a Service edition of xOpera is available at https://xopera-radon.xlab.si/ui/.
+The Software as a Service edition of xOpera is available at `xopera-radon.xlab.si`_.

-It is a multi-user service offering all capabilities of the console-based `opera`, providing all of its functionalities as a service of Web 3.0 where you can interact with it through the browser, or an API, if you so desire.
+It is a multi-user service offering all capabilities of the console-based ``opera``, providing all of its functionalities as a service of Web 3.0 where you can interact with it through the browser, or an API, if you so desire.

 Please read the `warnings <xopera_saas_warnings_>`_ at the bottom, as you accept some inherent risks when using xOpera SaaS.

 =================
 Browser interface